uyencfi/tp/docs/DeveloperGuide.md

 **Extensions**

 - 1a.
+The command does not exist.

+  - 1a1.
+EdRecord shows an error message.

+    Use case ends.

+- 1b.
 The alias is already in use.

-  - 1a1.
+  - 1b1.
 EdRecord shows an error message.

     Use case ends.